 Remove mixture to a bowl and allow it to cool on the bench for an hour and firm up.
 Preheat oven to 170°C or 340°F and line trays with baking paper.

 Using 2 teaspoons, spoon 1 teaspoon sized balls with a little space between each one.
 Make sure you keep them small!

-- Bake in the oven for 10-20 minutes, until golden brown.
+Bake in the oven for 10-20 mins or until golden brown.
 If you take them out of the oven too soon they will deflate.
 Allow to cool completely before eating.